How to get old MS-DOS games to run in Windows

 Configuring sound in autoexec.bat

-If the above steps have not resolved your issues and you're running Windows 95 and 98 try specifying the sound settings by adding the below line in the autoexec.bat.
+If you're still having issues and you are running Windows 95 and 98, try changing the sound settings by adding the following line in the autoexec.bat.

 SET BLASTER=A220 I5 D1 H5